kaczmarj/HIPPO/README.md

     treatment = model(features[patches_to_keep]).logits.softmax(1)
 ```

+The code above should take less than 10 seconds to run.

 ## Test the sufficiency of tumor for metastasis detection

 In the example below, we load a UNI-based ABMIL model for metastasis detection, trained on CAMELYON16.